h0uz3/CongressChecklist/README.md

 	- camera strap
 	- lenses with lens caps
 	- lens cleaning cloth
-- USB <-> RS232 adapter (preferably FTDI)
+- USB <-> RS232 adapter (PL2023, because FTDI sucks balls!)
 - RS232 cable
 - USB A-B cable
+- USB 3.0 A-B cable
 - mini USB cable
-- tesla coils
 - micro USB cable
-- Firewire (400, 800) cable
+- Firewire 800 cable
-- antenna wire for WiFi or ham radio equipment
-- 3.5mm jack splitter (so you can watch a movie together on the train)
 - headphones (so you don't have to talk to other carbon units while traveling)
-- [r0cket][4], fully charged (needs a micro USB cable for charging/programming)
+- [r0ket][4], fully charged (needs a micro USB cable for charging/programming)
 - monitor adapters (VGA, DVI, mini Displayport; especially for the Mac users. ;-) ), you may need them for your presentation or lightning talk.
 - remote control for your presentation / lightning talk (also check the batteries in the remote)
-- tablet computer, iPad, Android tablet, Microsoft surface
-- Kindle
+- iPad
-- an actual book (for those offline blackout moments)
-- ham radio equipment, portable
-- Infrared, Bluetooth or radio remote (for presentations)
 - all your devices!!1 (Raspberry Pi, Arduino, FreedomBox, DreamPlug, …)
 	- + cables + SD-cards (+ GPIO equipment)
 	- + extra WiFi antenna (USB) and/or extra Ethernet cord